 - Tempest uses OpenStack public interfaces.
-Tests in Tempest should only touch public interfaces, API calls (native or 3rd party), or libraries.
+Tests in Tempest should only touch public OpenStack APIs.

 - Tempest should not touch private or implementation specific interfaces.
 This means not directly going to the database, not directly hitting the hypervisors, not testing extensions not included in the OpenStack base.
 If there are some features of OpenStack that are not verifiable through standard interfaces, this should be considered a possible enhancement.

 - Tempest strives for complete coverage of the OpenStack API and common scenarios that demonstrate a working cloud.

 - Tempest drives load in an OpenStack cloud.
 By including a broad array of API and scenario tests Tempest can be reused in whole or in parts as load generation for an OpenStack cloud.

 - Tempest should attempt to clean up after itself, whenever possible we should tear down resources when done.

 To run Tempest, you first need to create a configuration file that will tell Tempest where to find the various OpenStack services and other testing behavior switches.
 Where the configuration file lives and how you interact with it depends on how you'll be running Tempest.
 There are 2 methods of using Tempest.
 The first, which is a newer and recommended workflow treats Tempest as a system installed program.
 The second older method is to run Tempest assuming your working dir is the actually Tempest source repo, and there are a number of assumptions related to that.
 For this section we'll only cover the newer method as it is simpler, and quicker to work with.